basharast/ImLibretro/README.md

 ## Touch Controller

-Highly advanced & customizable touch controller
+Advanced & highly customizable touch controller

 it provide debug visualization so user can understand how adjust touch senstivity